camunda/camunda-docs-manual/content/reference/bpmn20/tasks/send-task.md

 ---

 A send task is used to send a message.
-In camunda this is done by calling Java code.
+In Camunda this is done by calling Java code.

 The send task has the same behavior as a service task.

-<div data-bpmn-symbol="sendtask" data-bpmn-symbol-name="Send Task"></div>
+{{< bpmn-symbol type="send-task" >}}

 ```xml
 <sendTask id="sendTask" camunda:class="org.camunda.bpm.MySendTaskDelegate" />
 ```

-## camunda Extensions
+# Camunda Extensions

 <table class="table table-striped">
   <tr>